Friday, March 5, 2010

 said, 'I have been banished from your sight; yet I

-will look again toward your holy temple
+will look again toward your holy temple.'
+The

 engulfing waters